 Is this the bit where I admit what I wanted to see was Shawn emulating the dance before catching Meena?
 Yes, yes it is.

 That was a great wonderfully cliché Shawn/Jules moment, I have to say.
 I still think they're too, too cute.

 Oh man, I love Roday and Hill so much.
-They are selling
+They are selling this scene.

 "No. He's definitely bugged by O'Hara dating this guy."
 OH MY GOD.
 THAT IS THE BEST THING EVER.
 THE WAVE.

 Shawn's very, very jealous.
 Er.
 I don't know how I feel about this.